javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 new User("Dude").sayHi(); // Hello Dude!
 ```

 There's no inheritance, but a simple method copying.
-So `User` may extend some other class and also include the mixin to "mix-in" the additional methods, like this:
+So `User` may inherit from another class and also include the mixin to "mix-in" the additional methods, like this:

 ```js
 class User extends Person {